 It’s no secret that standards of correct attire and appointments have been allowed to slip in many hunting fields in recent years.
 To some, it’s of no consequence.
 To others, standards are something they value.
 Why?
 Perhaps they simply wish to demonstrate their respect for history and tradition, or for being guests on the landowners’ property.
 Perhaps they want to maintain respect for the memory of those sportsmen/mentors of yesterday who taught them about foxhunting and have left us this special way of life.
 For whatever reason, it’s fun to listen to those who care about correct attire and appointments, wish to maintain the standards, have questions, and want to understand the finer points.

 Aeron Mack is one who cares.
 She is starting to help her local hunt as an honorary whipper-in, and she has several questions that we have put to our Panel of Experts both here and abroad.
-Mack asks:To read more, log in above or click here to subscribe.
+Mack asks:To read more, a subscription is required.
+Log in or click here to subscribe.